image

 • It's important to save your working file on your local desktop and avoid saving it on a server or in the cloud.

-• Don't duplicate your working file.
+• Don't duplicate your Working File.
 Multiple versions of a working file can create syncing conflicts.

-• Save your working file frequently.
-You can save it without committing to the project file.
+• Save your Working File frequently.
+You can save it without committing to the Project File.

 Check out all the necessary layers and objects for a specific task.
 This will streamline and improve efficiency.
 Conversely, avoid checking out unnecessary items that others may need.
 Successful Project Sharing requires careful planning and effective communication.

-Always remember to save, commit, and release at the end of your workday.
+Always remember to Save, Commit, and Release at the end of your workday.
 This ensures that if someone starts early the next day or if you’re unable to come to work, objects are not checked out by you and unavailable to others.

 WATCH NOW